Self-Education/algorithm/note/Two_Pointers_Sliding_windows.md

 ### Shrink window size to make window valid

-Every time ask for the min length of ....
+Every time ask for the min length of ...., we can track the last occurence to accelerate

 1. [Max Consecutive Ones II](https://leetcode.com/problems/max-consecutive-ones-ii/)